ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 - `type` - available types of alert: error, info, success, and warning
 - `icon` - name of the icon, taken from the default icon set
-- `icon_path` - full icon path, in case you do not want to use an icon from the default icon set
+- `icon_path` - full icon path, in case you don't want to use an icon from the default icon set
 - `title` - alert title
 - `subtitle` - displays subtitle content
 - `show_subtitle_below` - default set to `false`, the subtitle is displayed next to the title